-When summer fields are full of tall bright red flowers, you can be sure you’re looking at a sea of Indian Paintbrush (Castilleja).
-There are many subspecies of this flower.
-It is widespread and varieties can be found from the Andes to western North America to Asia and northwest Russia.
-The most common one here is the Giant Red indian paintbrush, Castilleja miniata, which ranges north to Alaska, south to New Mexico and east to Ontario.
+When summer fields are full of tall bright red flowers, you can be sure you’re looking at a sea of Paintbrush (Castilleja).
+There are about 200 species of this flower.
+They can be found from the Andes through Central and North America, through western Eurasia and northeast Russia.

-The red ones are the primary food for hummingbirds in the area.
-Some research suggests the two co-evolved.
-These flowers have almost no scent (hummingbirds are attracted to red colours, not aroma), a long deep flower that hides its nectar, and tough flowers that can withstand hummingbird bill stabs.
+Red coloured Paintbrush are the primary food for hummingbirds in this area.
+Some research suggests the hummingbirds and Paintbrush co-evolved.
+These flowers have almost no scent (hummingbirds are attracted to red colours, not aroma).
+They also have a long deep flower that hides its nectar.
+The tough flowers can withstand hummingbird bill stabs.

 See some of the other flowering plants of Kananaskis Country here!